Twitter silences some verified accounts after wave of hacks | Technology

 "It is highly likely that the attackers were able to hack into the back end or service layer of the Twitter application," said Michael Borohovski, director of software engineering at security company Synopsys.
 "If the hackers do have access to the backend of Twitter, or direct database access, there is nothing potentially stopping them from pilfering data in addition to using this tweet-scam as a distraction," he said.

 Twitter told Reuters just before 5 p.m.
 EDT that it was investigating what it later called a "security incident" and would be issuing a statement shortly.
-However, as of 7 p.m. the company had still not issued an explanation of what exactly took place.
-Shares in the social media company tumbled almost 5 percent in trading after the market close before paring their losses.
+However, as of 9 p.m. the company still had not issued an explanation.
+Shares in the social media company tumbled almost 5% in trading after the market close before paring their losses.

 Altogether, the affected accounts had tens of millions of users.
 Biden's campaign was "in touch" with Twitter, according to a person familiar with the matter.
 The person said the company had locked down the Democrat's account "immediately following the breach and removed the related tweet."
 Tesla and other affected companies were not immediately available for comment.

-Publicly available blockchain records show that the apparent scammers have already received more than $100,000 worth of cryptocurrency.
-Several experts said the incident has raised questions about Twitter's cybersecurity.
+Publicly available blockchain records show the apparent scammers received more than $100,000 worth of cryptocurrency.
+Several experts said the incident raised questions about Twitter's cybersecurity.

 "It's clear the company is not doing enough to protect itself," said Oren Falkowitz, former CEO of Area 1 Security.
 Alperovitch, who now chairs the Silverado Policy Accelerator, said that, in a way, the public had dodged a bullet so far.